SAP/cf-html5-apps-repo-cli-plugin/README.md

 OPTIONS:
    -APP_NAME          Application name, which file paths should be listed.
-                      If not provided, list of applications will be printed -APP_VERSION       Application version, which file paths should be listed.
+                      If not provided, list of applications will be printed.
+   -APP_VERSION       Application version, which file paths should be listed.
-                      If not provided, current active version will be used -APP_HOST_ID       GUID of html5-apps-repo app-host service instance that contains application with specified name and version -APP_HOST_NAME     Name of html5-apps-repo app-host service instance that contains application with specified name and version --name, -n         Use html5-apps-repo app-host service instance name instead of APP_HOST_ID --destination, -d  List HTML5 applications exposed via destinations with sap.cloud.service and html5-apps-repo.app_host_id
+                      If not provided, the current active version will be used.
+   -APP_HOST_ID       GUID of html5-apps-repo app-host service instance that
+                      contains application with specified name and version -APP_HOST_NAME     Name of html5-apps-repo app-host service instance that contains the application with specified name and version.
+   --name, -n         Use html5-apps-repo app-host service instance name
+                      instead of APP_HOST_ID
+   --destination, -d  List HTML5 applications exposed via destinations with
+                      sap.cloud.service and html5-apps-repo.app_host_id
                       properties
    --app, -a          Cloud Foundry application name, which is bound to
-                      services that expose UI via html5-apps-repo --url, -u          Show conventional URLs of applications, when accessed via Cloud Foundry application specified with --app flag or when --destination flag is used
+                      services that expose UI via html5-apps-repo --url, -u          Show conventional URLs of the applications, when accessed via Cloud Foundry application specified with --app flag or when --destination flag is used
 ```